Robert Stanford Tuck: Later life

-Following retirement Tuck continued flying as a test pilot, including working on the RAF's long-serving English Electric Canberra.
+Following retirement, Tuck continued flying as a test pilot, including working on the RAF's long-serving English Electric Canberra.

-In 1953 he and his wife Joyce, whom he married in 1945, moved to The Lynch at Eastry with their two sons, Michael and Simon.
-He developed a mushroom farm in collaboration with Mr. Douglas Miller and successfully farmed mushrooms for over 20 years.
-Tuck found peace and contentment on his mushroom farm in Kent, choosing to shun the publicity enjoyed by some of his better known Battle of Britain comrades.
-He retired to Sandwich Bay in the 1970s where he was a member of St. George's Golf Club.
+In 1953 he and his wife Joyce, whom he married in 1945, moved to The Lynch at Eastry with their two sons.
+He developed a mushroom farm in collaboration with Douglas Miller and farmed mushrooms for over 20 years.
+He retired to Sandwich Bay in the 1970s, where he was a member of St. George's Golf Club.

+His son Michael studied Law at Southampton University in the late 1960s.

-He was the subject of This Is Your Life in 1956 when he was surprised by Eamonn Andrews at the BBC Television Theatre.
+He was the subject of This Is Your Life in 1956, when he was surprised by Eamonn Andrews at the BBC Television Theatre.

-Fly For Your Life by Larry Forrester, is a biography of his life.
+Fly For Your Life, by Larry Forrester, is a biography of his life.

 Tuck also worked as a technical adviser to the film Battle of Britain (1969).
-He had already developed a close friendship with the German fighter ace Adolf Galland who was also a technical advisor to the film.
-Testimony of this friendship is the fact that Tuck was the godfather of Galland's son Andreas Hubertus, born 7 November 1966.
+He had already developed a friendship with the German fighter ace Adolf Galland, who was also a technical advisor to the film.
+Tuck became the godfather of Galland's son Andreas Hubertus, born 7 November 1966.

 Robert Stanford Tuck died on 5 May 1987 at the age of 70.